The following resources will help you learn more about occupations, industries and organizations:

-- Occupational Outlook Handbook: Published by the Bureau of Labor Statistics, the Handbook provides detailed descriptions of jobs, information about the outlook for occupations and more.
+- Bureau of Labor Statistics Occupational Outlook Handbook provides detailed descriptions of jobs, information about the outlook for occupations and more.

-- O*'Net on-line: A "one-stop shopping" federal government resource for occupational information.
+- O*Net Online is a "one-stop shop" federal government resource for occupational information.

-- America's CAREER INFONET: Provides wage and trend information, occupational requirements, labor market conditions and an extensive career resource library.
+- CareerOneStop provides wage and trend information, occupational requirements, labor market conditions and an extensive career resource library.

 Talk to people who have volunteered to advise you:

-- Learn how to do an information interview.
+- Learn how to conduct an information interview.